marcusoftnet/marcusoftnet.github.io/_posts/2011-09-05-dynamic-keyword-expandoobjecta-short.md

     public void should_be_able_to_use_marcusexpando()
     {
         // My own Expando...
-        // Oh how close i was to name it MarcusSpandex dynamic m = new MarcusExpando();
+        // Oh how close I was to name it MarcusSpandex dynamic m = new MarcusExpando();
         m.Name = "Marcus";
         m.Age = 39;